 5 Tips for Improving Nursing Documentation

 With the right mentality and preparation, nursing documentation will only continue to improve.
-MDS nurses must think like investigators.
-And CNAs and the rest of the staff must be willing to learn to take advantage of the most recent developments in technology.
+MDS nurses must think like police detectives.
+CNAs are their crime scene investigators.

 1. Think Like a Jury